Series A Investment Thesis

 Pipeline Conviction

-$22.5M pipeline with $5M+ in Q1 2026 alone (including $320K in signed POC contracts).
+$22.5M pipeline forecast to grow 5× to $100M by end of 2026.
 Multiple Fortune 500 enterprise relationships expanding.
-UK/EU government deal flow active.
+UK/US government deal flow active.

 13 / 19